 I walk the boys around and they actually hold it together very well.

-We finally get seated, right next to the kids table of ten families who are all eating together (the parents’ table is not close at all).
+We finally get seated, right next to the kids table of ten families who are all eating together.
+The parents’ table is not close at all and we endured screaming during our whole meal.

 It’s ok, we made it.
 It wasn’t fun, but we survived.